jacobjohnston/neverwinterguide/05 - History of Neverwinter.md

 ***1379 DR***.
 The Shadovar attack Moonshadow Hall and send one of its towers to Shadowfell.
 In a few years it will appear in Neverwinter as the floating Shard of Night.

 ***1385 DR***.
 The Spellplague strikes Toril.
-This creates the floating earthmotes on which some of Neverwinter's landmarks reside, sends the Cloaktower to the Far Realm, causes the rise of undead in the Neverdeath graveyard, allows the Netherese to transport the Shard of Night to Neverwinter, and corrupts the Underdark directly beneath Neverwinter (which gets exposed as the Chasm later).
+This creates the floating earthmotes on which some of Neverwinter's landmarks reside, sends the Cloak Tower to the Far Realm, causes the rise of undead in the Neverdeath graveyard, allows the Netherese to transport the Shard of Night to Neverwinter, and corrupts the Underdark directly beneath Neverwinter (which gets exposed as the Chasm later).

 ***1451 DR***.
 An adventuring party in Gauntlgrym caused the primordial Maegera to fly into a fit of rage and lay waste to much of the surrounding area.
 This included causing Mount Hotenow to erupt, opening a massive chasm in the south-eastern quarter of Neverwinter and laying ruin to much of Castle Never (killing most of the castle's inhabitants as well).
 This even is often simply referred to as "the cataclysm."